 Why not stash a map or atlas in your glove box?
 Even if you never have to take it out, it’s there in case you get lost, and your phone service isn’t working.

 A word on snow tires

 I know some people think you don’t need them.
-While they are a pain to swap ever season, they really do make a huge difference when driving in cold, snowy conditions.
+While they are a pain to swap every season, they really do make a huge difference when driving in cold, snowy conditions.
 If you live somewhere that stays cold for four or five months a year, it may be worth the investment!

 A good and safe attitude.

 I like the mantra, “we’ll get there when we get there.”
 If the weather gets bad or you need a break, just stop.
-Stretch your legs at a gas station, visit a local bar and grill for a tasty burger and fries (calories don’t count on road trips), grab a coffee to go.
+Stretch your legs at a gas station, visit a local bar and grill for a tasty burger and fries (calories don’t count on road trips), and grab a coffee to go.
 Your friends and family would rather you arrive late than not at all.

 And if they complain, maybe you should just go to the Bahamas next year. 😉